foraker/tinymce_equation_editor/README.md

 Here's an example initialization of TinyMCE.
 Note that you need to load equation editor plugin and include the CSS and toolbar button:

-Anywhere that you display text that could equations, you will need to include the Mathquill JS and CSS.
+Anywhere that you display text that could include equations, you will need to include the Mathquill JS and CSS.

 ```javascript
 tinymce.PluginManager.load('equationeditor', '/path/to/plugin.min.js');